mikecarti/obsidian/diary/Coursework UOL.md

+## Summary:
+ - **Strategic Shipping**: Optimal business strategies should prioritize low shipping costs for regions, categories, and markets that demonstrate profitability.
+By aligning shipping strategies with profitability, companies can enhance their bottom line and operational efficiency.

+- **Market Segmentation**: Certain regions, such as Canada, LATAM, APAC, and EMEA Corporate sectors, exhibit minimal profitability.
+In such cases, it may be prudent to shift focus towards more lucrative sectors within these regions to maximize returns on investment.

+- **Shipping Cost and Profitability**: Regions with high shipping costs often correlate with higher profitability.
+Understanding this relationship can guide strategic decision-making and resource allocation towards regions with greater profit potential.

+- **Focus on Profitable Regions**: Regions like Kazakhstan, Argentina, Sweden, Zimbabwe, and Turkmenistan present challenges due to their low profitability.
+Deeper examination and strategic adjustments are necessary to improve performance in these markets.

+- **Selling Strategy Optimization**: To mitigate losses, it is essential to reevaluate selling strategies in un-profitable regions.
+This may involve altering marketing approaches, adjusting pricing strategies, or discontinuing non-performing product categories.

+- **Product-specific Strategies**: Products like tables, which incur significant losses in certain regions, require tailored strategies for profitability.
+Implementing logistic strategies to lower shipping costs or discontinuing sales in non-profitable regions can help optimize product performance.

 # Dataset Description
 Understanding the dataset thoroughly was essential, starting with a detailed analysis of all available charts.
 The dataset contains a multitude of columns that offer valuable insights into various aspects of global market transactions.
 Some of the most intriguing columns include: